India : Safety by City

 TRANSPORT & TAXIS RISK : MEDIUM

-The taxi meters scams are frequent occurrence in Mumbai and the taxi drivers may change the price for their service during the ride.
+The taxi meters scams are frequent occurrences in Mumbai and the taxi drivers may change the price for their service during the ride.
 The public transport is dangerous due to the pickpockets, so be careful on the overnight trains and buses.
 Do not hail taxis on the street.
 In case you want to drive a car or ride a motorbike, be aware that road accidents are the main cause of death in India, so make sure to wear a helmet when on motorbike.

 PICKPOCKETS RISK : HIGH